-systemic crisis in 2008 both 3 year (mostly with credit volumes and housing variables) and 2 year ahead (mostly with international variables and risk taking variables).
+and the model giving the signal is Lbfo21 (see Appendix).
+So our aggregation method is able to give a very clear signal of the systemic crisis in 2008 both 3 year (mostly with credit volumes and housing variables) and 2 year ahead (mostly with international variables and risk taking variables).

-These results are robust to all the variations we tried.
-They are not totally surprising.
+These results are robust to all the variations we tried.22 They are not totally surprising.
 Housing risk and credit to households are seen as having played an important role in the Great Financial Crisis in the US.
-They seem to have done so as well in France and this is consistent with the historical narrative of the French crisis.
-In the case of France, we see however that banking credit to non-financial corporations and total credit to households are also very informative as does price-to-rent, the terms of trade and the short term rate.
+They seem to have done so as well in France and this is consistent with the historical narrative of the French crisis.23 In the case of France, we see however that banking credit to non-financial corporations and total credit to households are also very informative as are price-to-rent, the terms of trade and the short term rate.
 For the euro area pre-crisis (residual event), financial market stress indicators, global factor in asset prices, interest rates and international flows and exchange rate variables seem to play a bigger role.
 This is true across all the aggregation rules we considered.
 These variables were picked in both cases ex ante out-of-sample by the algorithm and they make economic sense given the ex post known narrative on the French crisis.
 Of course, no causality can be established.